 - Facebook Groups: These tight-knit communities are ideal for discussions around daily meals, such as ready-made meals or popular quick-service restaurants.
 Brands can engage directly with their most loyal customers here.

 From creator posts to smart use of platform tools, F&B brands across Southeast Asia are learning that going viral isn’t just about luck.
 It’s about showing up where the conversations are already happening.
+For businesses looking to formalise their approach, a dedicated how to promote your food brand strategy can help translate social media momentum into sustained revenue growth.

 Consumer Behavior Shifts Due to Social Media